Employ a PDS Participant

 Employers can count on PDS to consider their business needs and deliver on our promises to collaborate cooperatively and conscientiously Unlike some programs, the support from PDS does not fade out over time.
 Job coaches have been accompanying our clients to Costco and Cost Plus, for instance, since the early 1990's.

-PDS performs the following preliminary procedures to help facilitate a successful client/employer match:
+PDS performs the following preliminary procedures to help facilitate a successful participant/employer match:

 Analyze the workplace to identify the employer's needs and expectations

-Assist with customizing client job descriptions based on the employer's needs
+Assist with customizing participant job descriptions based on the employer's needs

 Access our client pool and recommend candidates for the employer's consideration